Sequential Voting with Relational Box Fields for Active Object Detection: Method

-Inspired by human perception of finding active object by moving gaze from hand to the object \cite{eye_hand}, we model the problem of active object localization as a sequential decision-making process conditioned on hands.
-The overview structure of our framework is depicted in Figure \ref{fig:overview}.
-Specifically, we design an MDP to localize the active object by generating an initial object hypothesis from the hand bounding box, followed by an iterative refinement sequence leveraging object local patterns.
+The overview structure of our framework is illustrated in \cref{fig:overview}.
+To achieve robust object localization, especially under occlusion, we propose a voting function with the Relational Box Field that allows each pixel in the image to vote for a bounding box of the active object.
+To further refine the active bounding box estimation, we repeatedly apply the voting function until the bounding box converges.

-In the following subsections, we first explain the specific settings of the MDP.
-Then we illustrate the implementation details of the model.
-Finally, we describe our hybrid training strategy consisting of imitation learning and reinforcement.
+In the following subsections, we first explain the Relational Box Field with Pixel-wise Voting for improving the active object bounding box estimation.
+Then we describe how to use an MDP to model the sequential decision-making process that progressively obtains a more accurate active object bounding box.
+Finally, we describe the implementation details of the model and the hybrid training strategy consisting of imitation learning and reinforcement learning to learn an optimal policy efficiently.